yw4343/llm-role-framing-and-decision-bias/README.md

 - **Scenarios & Roles**: You can select specific scenarios and roles to test (applies to both response models)
 - **Troubleshooting**: If you see connection errors, ensure the backend server is running and the API URL matches your server port

+## Deployment

+Want to deploy the frontend and backend to the web?
+See **[DEPLOYMENT.md](DEPLOYMENT.md)** for step-by-step Render deployment instructions.

+### Quick Deploy to Render

+1. **Backend**: Deploy as a Web Service on Render (free tier available)
+2. **Frontend**: Deploy as a Static Site on Render
+3. **Configuration**: Update the API Base URL in the frontend to point to your backend

+The deployment guide includes detailed instructions for deploying both services to Render.

 ## API Configuration

 This project uses OpenRouter to access: